Lionear/php-solr-client/README.md

 # PHP Solr Client
 This is a PHP library designed to simplify interaction with a SOLR server

+This fork has been made compatible with Symfony 4, release version 1.0

 ## Installation
 The prefered method is via composer
 ```